lingjzhu/charsiu/README.md

 # Charsiu: A transformer-based phonetic aligner

 **Note.** This is a preview version.
 The aligner is under active development.
-It will be ready soon!
+New functions, new languages and detailed documentation will be added soon!

 ### Intro
 **Charsiu** is a phonetic alignment tool, which can: